AI is no longer an experiment, the question is no longer "if"

 Takeaway for SMBs

-Case 3: UPS - logistics optimization with AI
+Case 3: UPS, logistics optimisation with AI

 What they did